 What are the requirements for admission into the four year program?

-Recommended 3.7 HS GPA minimum and 27 composite ACT.
+Recommended minimum 3.7 high school GPA and 26 composite ACT.
 Apply early since the application process is competitive.

 What if I am a transfer student or a sophomore wishing to join the program?

 We admit a small number of transfer students and University of Michigan-Flint sophomores into the program each year.
-See the online application.
-Recommended: 3.7 college/university GPA.
+See the application on the Honors website.
+Recommended: minimum 3.7 college/university GPA.

 How will I know if I have been accepted into the Honors Program?